carloscrespog/GCalendar-DrEWE/README.md

   - access_token : access token for your application,
   - refresh_token : refresh token for your application,
   - calendarId: your calendar's ID, it can be obtained from google calendar normal service
+  - refresh_time: time in milliseconds to check for new events

 Despite there are several methods to retrieve the token, I hardly encourage to go to [Google Oauth Playground](https://developers.google.com/oauthplayground/) and configure it to "Use your own OAuth credentials"